LYNCH·LLP

 • What is John C Park's overall allowance rate?

-• How do allowance rates vary across his art units?
+• How does the allowance rate vary across his art units?

 ◈ RESPONDING TO AN OFFICE ACTION